ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Jazzy.md

 ## Rotation Shim Open-loop Control

 The parameter `closed_loop` was introduced to the Rotation Shim Controller to allow users to choose between open-loop and closed-loop control.
-If false, the rotationShimController will use the last commanded velocity as the next iteration’s current velocity.
-When acceleration limits are set appropriately and the robot’s controllers are responsive, this can be a good assumption.
-If true, it will use odometry to estimate the robot’s current speed.
+If false, the rotationShimController will use the last commanded velocity as the next iteration's current velocity.
+When acceleration limits are set appropriately and the robot's controllers are responsive, this can be a good assumption.
+If true, it will use odometry to estimate the robot's current speed.
 In this case it is important that the source is high-rate and low-latency to account for control delay.

 Default value: